-These treaties are legal agreements that facilitate the transfer of fugitives across borders to face justice in the requesting country.
+Extradition treaties are legal agreements that facilitate the transfer of fugitives or refugees across borders to face justice in another country.

 Countries without such treaties might refuse extradition for various reasons, including political considerations, differing legal systems, or concerns about human rights abuses in the requesting country.
 For example, a country may refuse to extradite someone if they face the death penalty, torture, or unfair trials.